MicrosoftDocs/customer-insights/ci-docs/journeys/admin-users-licenses-roles.md

 > If you have a [self-service Customer Insights - Journeys license](direct-purchase.md), your tenant admin must assign users to your license before you can assign them roles.
 Contact your tenant admin and have them add users to your license.

 > [!WARNING]
-> The free Customer Insights (formerly Marketing) user license is intended to only allow user access to the Customer Insights - Journeys and Customer Insights - Data applications.
+> The free Customer Insights (formerly Marketing) user license is intended to only allow user access to the Customer Insights - Journeys in an edge case.
 It's not intended to allow unlimited user access to custom applications for Sales, Service, or other Dynamics 365 application scenarios.

-To purchase and assign a free Customer Insights - Journeys user license:
+It also does not include any additional entitlements to Dataverse capacity.

+In some edge cases, if the automatic user sync does not work, you can use a $0 User License to force the sync to happen.
+This is an edge case and only a work around if the automatic sync is not working for some reason.

+To use the 0$ license work around to sync users for the edge case:

 1. Sign in to your [Microsoft 365 admin center](https://admin.microsoft.com) using an admin account that has permissions to purchase services and assign licenses.